mtumilowicz/java11-vavr-exception-handling/README.md

         }
         ```
-        **summary**: we return user if found or report of
+        **summary**: we return user if found otherwise list
-        database that we looked-up into.
+        databases that we looked-up into.
 # tests
 We provide tests for mentioned above functionality.